Engine-Codes - Dodge - B123E Dodge

 Labor: 1.0

 The cost to diagnose the B123E Dodge code is 1.0 hour of labor.
-The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+The diagnosis time and labor rates at auto repair shops vary depending on the location, make and model of the vehicle, and even the engine type.
 Most auto repair shops charge between $75 and $150 per hour.

 • Engine Light ON (or Service Engine Soon Warning Light)